 Variable Beamsplitter with Ø6 mm Cage Rods and Ø1" Lens Tube

-Click to Enlarge ERSCA Rod Adapters are Used to Connect the C4W Cage Cube to the VA5-780 Variable Beamsplitter Cube
+Click to Enlarge ERSCB Rod Adapters are Used to Connect the C4W Cage Cube to the VA5-780 Variable Beamsplitter Cube

 Thorlabs' Variable Beamsplitters allow the user to continuously vary the transmitted intensity of a linearly polarized beam of light.
 This is accomplished by first rotating an incoming, linearly polarized beam using a half-wave plate in a rotation mount.
 The light is then split into its s- and p-polarization components by a polarizing beamsplitter cube allowing the user to achieve continuously variable split ratios.
 This effect is often used in holography and interferometry.
 Items are offered that allow for the continuous adjustement of either laser-line wavelengths or broadband wavelength ranges.

 These beamsplitters are aligned to integrate easily into systems using Thorlabs' Ø1" lens tubes and 30 mm cage systems.
 The mounted half-wave plate is in a compact rotation mount designed to not interfere with the use of cage rods on the same side as the rotation mount.
 Using this mount to rotate the waveplate allows for continuous adjustment of the splitting ratio of the system.
 Additional wave plates can be used to isolate the input beam port from back reflections or to rotate the output polarization, as shown in the Applications tab.